 From the Vineyards to the Mountain ( FVM)

-The trail “From the Vineyards to the Mountain” takes us on a journey of about 30 Km, from the sea level to the highest point in Portugal, Pico´s Mountain with 2351mt of elevation.
-The trail starts at the Madalena village harbor in direction to the “Lajido” of Criação Velha, the heart of the Pico´s Vineyard Protected Landscape, classified in 2004 by UNESCO has World Heritage.
-The basalt stone walls made to protect the vines from the wind and the salty water makes this a unique place on the World and creates a scenario of rare beauty, were man and nature coexist in perfect harmony.
-Has we pass by through the vineyards planted in the basalt fields it´s possible to watch micro-reliefs characteristic of a recent effusive volcanism, whose geologic importance classifies it has one of the geosites of Azores Geopark.
+The trail “From the Vineyards to the Mountain” takes us on a journey of about 27 Km from sea level to the highest point in Portugal, Pico´s Mountain, with 2351 mt of elevation.
+The trail starts at the Madalena village harbor in the direction of the “Lajido” of Criação Velha, the heart of Pico´s Vineyard Protected Landscape, classified in 2004 by UNESCO as World Heritage.
+The basalt stone walls that protect the vines from the wind and the salty water make this a unique place in the World and create a scenario of rare beauty where man and nature coexist in perfect harmony.
+Have we passed by the vineyards planted in the basalt fields, it is possible to watch micro-reliefs characteristic of recent effusive volcanism, whose geologic importance classifies it as one of the geosites of Azores Geopark.

-Has the altitude increases on the way to the mountain, the vineyards give place to the “maroiços”, huge piles of rocks forming magnificent sculptures.
-These were made with the objective to store the excess of rocks existing on the floor so it was possible to plant several different types of plants and trees.
+As the altitude increases on the way to the mountain, the vineyards give place to the “maroiços,” huge piles of rocks forming magnificent sculptures.
+These were made to store the excess rocks on the floor, so it was possible to plant several different types of plants and trees.

-A little bit above it starts to appear green pastures mixed with volcanic cones and lava tubes, were the cows quietly graze during the entire year and were we can contemplate the mountain getting closer and always different, sometimes with the color changing, cloudy or cloudless or even covered with snow.
+A little bit above it starts to appear green pastures mixed with volcanic cones and lava tubes, where the cows quietly graze during the entire year and where we can contemplate the mountain getting closer and always different, sometimes with the color changing, cloudy or cloudless or even covered with snow.

-By reaching the foothills of the mountain around 1 200mt high, we enter in a Nature Reserve of the Nature Park of Pico and also a geosite of Azores Geopark and a Special Conservation Zone of the 2000 Nature Network.
-From here the slope inclination quickly starts to increase and starts to appear a lot of typical underbrush species from the Alpine and Sub-Alpine habitats, covered by the snow for long periods of time.
-Reaching the top of the mountain at 2250mt high and were the first stage ends, we found the crater of Pico, an old lava field with a small peak on his inside.
-With good weather conditions it offers us a breathtaking landscape and it´s possible to see all the islands of the Azores Central Group.
+By reaching the foothills of the mountain, around 1 200mt high, we enter a Nature Reserve of the Nature Park of Pico and also a geosite of Azores Geopark and a Special Conservation Zone of the 2000 Nature Network.
+From here, the slope inclination quickly starts to increase, and many typical underbrush species from the Alpine and Sub-Alpine habitats are covered by snow for long periods.
+Reaching the top of the mountain at 2250mt high and where the first stage ends, we found the crater of Pico, an old lava field with a small peak inside.
+With good weather conditions, it offers us a breathtaking landscape, and it´s possible to see all the islands of the Azores Central Group.

 São Jorge Island